-Basketballs, volleyballs, racquetball equipment, pickleball equipment, etc is available for patron use.
+Basketballs, volleyballs, pickleball equipment, etc is available for patron use.
 Some equipment may only be checked out for use on designated days and times.
 Patrons are expected to return all equipment in the same condition it was received.

 For the health and safety of YMCA members and guests, the following rules will apply: